 The 2010 update to the Chelan County Multi-jurisdiction Natural Hazards Mitigation Plan is the result of a focused effort on the part of EMC, their staff, and considerable public outreach and involvement meetings.
 The Chelan County Emergency Management Council coordinated development of the plan by overseeing the development of the plan and contributing staff to support development.
 EMC met quarterly to review plan development progress.
 Staff from Chelan County and the cities of Cashmere, Chelan, Entiat, Leavenworth, and Wenatchee developed the plan components and met monthly or bi-monthly.
+These staff represented the same juridictions as those who participated in the original 2004 plan development.
 Staff from the Chelan County Natural Resource Department were responsible for overall plan development, coordination, writing, and communication with Washington EMD staff.
 County and City staff jointly developed the Mitigation Strategy and updated their respective sub-plans using a standardized format.
 The Plan Maintenance section addresses inclusion of special purpose districts either through an emergency inclusion process or annual review of the plan.
+Special districts were informally contacted and did not express interest in the planning effort, only a way to opt-in if necessary either through an emergency process or during annual review.
+Due to the largely rural nature of Chelan County and limited resources of the special purpose districts, the Emergency Management Council felt that a partner inclusion process would adequately address special purpose districts and their ability to participate in the future.
 Funding for the plan came from a grant from Washington Emergency Management Division, Chelan County and the City of Wenatchee.
+The table below outlines the roles and responsibilities of the various entities who participated in development of the plan.